Xavier-Lam/JAV.bundle/README.md

 For other uncensored videos whose data is collected from [AVEntertainments](https://aventertainments.com), You should name your video like this:

-* [RED-052] Red Hot Fetish Collection Vol. 37 : Kiriya Anno
+* [RED-052] Red Hot Fetish Collection Vol.37 : Kiriya Anno
 * [SKY-101] Sky Angel Vol.63 Sayaka Fukuhara

 ### Manually identify your video
-Sometimes you may not get the correct match result for your video, especially for those who are collected by using AVEntertainments agent, whose match strategy is not very good.
-You can try to type the id of your video in the title field to correct the match result.
+Sometimes you may not get the correct match result for your video, you can try to type the id of your video in the title field to correct the match result.